USAJOBS/help-center/faq/application/eligibility/status-candidate.md

 tags: [eligibility]
 ---

-“Status candidates” refers to those individuals who are current or former federal civilian employees who hold or held non-temporary appointments in the competitive service, not the excepted service.
-When a vacancy announcement indicates that status candidates are eligible to apply, Federal Government employees who have served at least 90 days after competitive appointment may apply.
+"Status candidates" are current or former federal employees who have worked in the competitive service, in a permanent appointment for a total of three years of qualifying service.
+Sometimes this is also called having a 'career appointment'.

+If you're a status candidate, you are eligible for jobs that say "Status candidate" or "Career appointment" in the <strong>Who May Apply</strong> section of job announcements.

 ## Additional resources